friedger/awesome-stacks-chain/README.md

 - [Stacks.js](https://github.com/stx-labs/stacks.js) - Monorepo for JavaScript libraries for interacting with the Stacks Blockchain.
 - [stacks.rs](https://github.com/52/stacks.rs) - A Rust toolkit to interact with the Stacks Blockchain.
 - [stacks.py](https://github.com/rohitverma007/stackspy) - Python Library to interact with the Stacks Blockchain.
+- [go-stacks](https://github.com/cbadawi/go-stacks) - Golang SDK for interacting with the stacks blockchain.
+- [x402 Stacks](https://www.x402stacks.xyz) - A protocol and SDK for building payment-gated APIs on the Stacks Blockchain.
+- [Stacks Connect](https://github.com/stx-labs/connect) - A library for connecting apps with Stacks accounts.

 ### CLI